 Raising a child can be one of life’s most rewarding and exhilarating experiences.
 The support, care and love you provide will have a profound influence on your child’s life.
 Watching them develop their individual personalities and independence gives you hopes and dreams for their futures.
 One day, they’ll launch into adulthood, become productive members of society and maybe even start families of their own.

 There’s a lot of work involved, and not everything will go according to plan.
-For families with children with special needs, however, there are different complexities.
+For families that have children with special needs, however, there are different complexities.
 And the number of children living with disabilities appears to be on the rise.

-The Centers for Disease Control and Prevention (CDC) reported in 2018 that about one in 44 children has been identified with autism spectrum disorder (ASD) — an increase from one in 150 in 2000 — and that 17 percent of children ages 3–17 were diagnosed with a developmental disability, as reported by parents, during a study period of 2009–2017.
-These disabilities included autism, attention-deficit/hyperactivity disorder, blindness, cerebral palsy and others.
+The Centers for Disease Control and Prevention reported in 2018 that about 1 in 44 children has been identified with autism spectrum disorder— an increase from 1 in 150 in 2000 — and that 17 percent of children ages 3–17 were diagnosed with a developmental disability, as reported by parents, during a study period of 2009–2017.
+These disabilities included autism, attention-deficit/hyperactivity disorder, blindness, cerebral palsy, among others.

-Families raising children with disabilities not only need to provide for their needs — medical, developmental, educational and more — they also need to plan for how these needs will be paid for, now and in the future.
+Families raising children with disabilities not only need to provide for their children’s needs — medical, developmental and educational among them— they also need to plan for how these needs will be paid for, now and in the future.

-The costs of caring for a child with special needs can be high, but many can be mitigated when they’re young.
+The costs of caring for a child with special needs can be high, but many costs can be mitigated when the child is young.
 Health insurance may cover many expenses directly associated with their medical care, including a range of therapies.
-Government assistance, through Medicaid or, in Washington, the Developmental Disability Administration (DDA), can provide additional resources and assistance.
+Government assistance, through Medicaid or, in Washington state, the Developmental Disability Administration, can provide additional resources and assistance.

-A child’s Individualized Education Plan (IEP) may provide a path to financial assistance for educational support programs that aren’t able to be provided in a school setting or by existing school resources.
+A child’s individualized education plan may provide a path to financial assistance for educational support programs that can’t be provided in a school setting or by existing school resources.
 As a child ages toward adulthood, however, things begin to change.
-Depending on the degree of a disability, they may seek more independence in their living situations, want to get a job and earn their own income, or need a legally appointed guardian, for example.
-And, while many parents don’t want to think about this, it needs to be said: The parent or other caregiver may not be able to provide for the child the way they were able to when they were younger.
+Depending on the degree of a disability, that child may seek more independence in their living situations, want to get a job and earn their own income, or need a legally appointed guardian, for example.
+And, while many parents don’t want to think about this, it needs to be said: The parent or caregiver may not be able to provide for the child the way they were able to when they were younger.

-While there are many things to consider, from a financial planning standpoint there are two strategies that need to be part of the planning.
+While there are many things to consider, from the standpoint of financial planning, there are two strategies that need to be part of the planning.

 529 ABLE plans